-- Subjectivism: moral properties are subjective. - 'Stalin was evil' means, roughly: 'We don't care for Stalin.' (= Stalin has the property of being disliked by us.
-This is no doubt an accurate report of our likes and dislikes, but says nothing more about Stalin himself-rather like our saying that we don't like ginger ice cream.) - Non-cognitivism: moral judgments do not really ascribe properties (or even try to ascribe properties) to objects or acts; they are not truth-evaluable. - 'Stalin was evil' seems to ascribing a property to Stalin, but upon reflection we find that it does no such thing.
-It means, roughly: 'Stalin?
-Yuck!' or 'Boo Stalin!' (= We're not trying to ascribe a property to Stalin and so not failing to do so; we're not even making a claim at all.) - Nihilism: moral judgments do attempt to ascribe properties to objects-but there are no such properties available for ascription. - 'Stalin was evil' means exactly what it seems to mean: 'Stalin manifested the property of being evil.' - Unfortunately, there is no such property.
+- Subjectivism: moral properties are subjective. - \ 'Stalin was evil' means, roughly: 'I don't care for Stalin.' - Non-cognitivism: moral judgments do not really ascribe properties to objects or acts; they are not truth-evaluable. - Stalin was evil' means, roughly: 'Stalin?
+Yuck!' - Nihilism: moral judgments do attempt to ascribe properties to objects-but there are no properties available for ascription. - \ 'Stalin was evil' means, exactly: 'Stalin manifested the property of being evil.' - Unfortunately, there is no such property.
 So, the claim is false.